Rom Filing System — Developer's Guide

 Key functions:

-• FDCK (all builds including SFD-700): Reads the byte at 0xF000 to verify the AFI ROM is present and non-zero, then calls 0xF000 directly.
-On RomDisk / picoZ80 builds this is the f command (lowercase); on the SFD-700 build it is also the F command, because the SFD-700 AFI ROM handles all drive-select logic internally.
+• FDCK: Reads the byte at 0xF000 to verify the AFI ROM is present and non-zero, then calls 0xF000 directly.
+This is the f (lowercase) command on all builds.

 • At the end of the bank, an ALIGN 0xF000 directive ensures the SFD-700 ROM image positions the AFI boot ROM precisely at 0xF000 in the Flash layout.